Pipe & Table Webhooks

 Create

 The first tab in the code block shows how to create a webhook.
-The required arguments are:
+The arguments are:

 • actions: [String]! (see Card/Record Management Webhooks section to see which valid actions are available)